julien-sarik/axon/README.md

 Note that the Repository interface does not prescribe a delete(identifier) method.
 Deleting aggregates is done by invoking the AggregateLifecycle.markDeleted() method from within an aggregate.
 Deleting an aggregate is a state migration like any other, with the only difference that it is irreversible in many cases.

+## Events
+### dispatching events
+Events can be dispatched from either an aggregate or from the event bus.
+#### dispatching events from an aggregate
+To publish an event from an Aggregate, it is required to do this from the lifecycle of the Aggregate instance.
+This is mandatory as we want the Aggregate identifier to be tied to the Event message.
+This is done through the `AggregateLifecycle.apply()` method.
+This method will use reflexivity to add the aggregate identifier and the sequence number into  the event message.
+The method will send notify the event sourcing handlers and finally publish the event into the event bus.
+#### dispatching events from the event bus
+In the vast majority of cases, the Aggregates will publish events by applying them.
+However, occasionally, it is necessary to publish from the `EventGateway` using its `publish()` method.
+### event handlers
+Creating an event handler is done by adding the `EventHandler` annotation on a method.
+The declared parameters of the method will specify the events received.
+- The first parameter will be resolved as the payload of the event.
+- Parameters with the `MetaDataValue` annotation will correspond to some field extracted from the event metadata.
+- A parameter of type `MetaData` will contains the entire metadata of the event.
+- A paremeter annotated with `SequenceNumber` and of type `long` will contains the sequence number of the event.
+The sequence number provides the ordering of the event within the scope of the aggregate.
+Sequence number only concernes domain event message which are the events fired from an aggregate.
+Events fired directly from the event bus will not contain any sequence number.
+- other parameters can be injected, this list is not exhaustive

+At most one event handler is invoked per ??? instance.
+If many method can handle the event the most specific one is chosen.
+### Event processors
+Event processors allow to configure how events will be dispatch to event handlers.
+There are two types of event processors:
+- Subscribing processors: they are called by the thread publishing the event
+- Tracking processors: they pull events from an event store All processors have a name, which identifies a processor instance across JVM instances.
+Two processors with the same name are considered as two instances of the same processor.
+An event processor can be configured to pull events from many event stores.
+#### error handling

+#### Tracking processors
+##### Token store
+Tracking event processors need a token store to store the progress of the event processing.
+Each message received by an event processor is tied to a token.
+Default token store is in memory.
+Using an in memory token store will replay all events on restart.
+##### parallelism for tracking processors
+The parallelism within a tracking processor is controlled by the number of segments that divides the processors.
+##### Sequencing policy
+Tracking processors have a sequencing policy to control the order in which events are processed.
+By default Axon uses `SequentialPerAggregatePolicy` which make sure that events published by the same aggregate are consumed sequentially.
+##### Multi-node processing
+Two processor instances with the same name will compose the same logical processor.
+Those processors will compete for processing events.
+A claim mechanism is used to prevent an event to be processed twice.
+##### Replay
+Axon allows to replay all past events (for instance to build a new view).
+To trigger a replay of events the `resetTokens()` method must be called on the `TrackingEventProcessor`.
+To control the replay of the events Axon provides:
+- `AllowReplay` and `DisallowReplay` annotation to control what are the event handler to call when events are replayed.

+### event bus
+The EventBus is the mechanism that dispatches events to the subscribed event handlers.
+Axon provides three implementations of the Event Bus: AxonServerEventStore, EmbeddedEventStore and SimpleEventBus.
+All three implementations support subscribing and tracking processors.
+However, the AxonServerEventStore and EmbeddedEventStore persist events (see Event Store), which allows to replay them at a later stage.
+The SimpleEventBus has a volatile storage and 'forgets' events as soon as they have been published to subscribed components.
+An AxonServerEventStore event bus/store is configured by default.
+### event store
+An event store offers the functionality of an event bus.
+Additionally, it persists published events and is able to retrieve previous events based on a given aggregate identifier.
+#### Axon server as an event store
+Axon provides an event store out of the box, the AxonServerEventStore.
+It connects to the AxonIQ AxonServer Server to store and retrieve Events.
+#### embedded event store
+Alternatively, Axon provides a non-axon-server option, the EmbeddedEventStore.
+It delegates the actual storage and retrieval of events to an EventStorageEngine.
+Available impementations are `JpaEventStorageEngine`, `MongoEventStorageEngine`.
+##### mongo store
+Events are stored in two separate collections: one for the event streams and one for snapshots.
+### versioning
+In the lifecycle of an Axon application events will typically change their format.
+As events are stored indefinitely the application should be able to cope with several versions of an event.
+#### event upcasting
+Due to the ever-changing nature of software applications it is likely that event definitions will also change over time.
+Since the Event Store is considered a read and append-only data source, your application must be able to read all events, regardless of when they were added.
+This is where upcasting comes in.
+Upcasting is the action of rewriting an event from an old version to a new version.
+Manually written upcasters have to be provided to specify how to upcast an event.
+An Upcaster class takes an event in version n and upcast it into (zero, one or more) events of version n+1.
+Upcasters are processed in a chain, meaning that the output of one upcaster is sent to the input of the next.
+This allows to update events in an incremental manner, writing an upcaster for each new event revision, making them small, isolated, and easy to understand.
+To allow an upcaster to see what version of serialized object they are receiving, the Event Store stores a revision number as well as the fully qualified name of the Event.
+This revision number is generated by a `RevisionResolver`, configured in the serializer.
+Axon provides several implementations of the `RevisionResolver` :
+The most handful one is the `AnnotationRevisionResolver` that checks for an `@Revision` annotation on the Event payload.
+Axon's upcasters do not work with the EventMessage directly, but with the `IntermediateEventRepresentation` class.
+The IntermediateEventRepresentation provides functionality to retrieve all necessary fields to construct an EventMessage, together with the actual upcast functions.
+The actual representation of the events in the upcast function may vary based on the event serializer used.
+The `Upcaster` interface expose the `upcast()` method that accept and returns a `Stream` of `IntermediateEventRepresentation`. allowing chaining.
+`SingleEventUpcaster` is a simple abstract implementation of an `Upcaster` that performs a one-to-one transformation of a `IntermediateEventRepresentation`.
+Extending from this implementation requires one to implement a `canUpcast` and `doUpcast` function
+## Queries
+## Serializer
+Serializers come in several flavors in the Axon Framework and are used for a variety of subjects.
+Currently you can choose between the XStreamSerializer, JacksonSerializer and JavaSerializer to serialize messages (commands/queries/events), tokens, snapshots and sagas in an Axon application.
+Event stores need a way to serialize the event to prepare it for storage.
+By default, Axon uses the XStreamSerializer, which uses XStream to serialize events into XML.
+Alternatively, Axon also provides the JacksonSerializer, which uses Jackson to serialize events into JSON.
+You may also implement your own serializer, simply by creating a class that implements Serializer, and configuring the event store to use that implementation instead of the default.
+You can setup a serializer to handle events, another one to handler commands and queries and a third one to handle tokens, snapshots and sagas.